 Additional Data Subject to Cal.
 Civ.
 Code § 1798.80 Law

-In addition to the categories of third parties identified above, during the 12-month period prior to the effective date of this Statement, we may have shared personal information about you with government entities, and third parties in connection with corporate transactions such as mergers, acquisitions or divestitures.
+In addition to the categories of third parties identified above, during the 12-month period prior to the effective date of this Statement, we may have disclosed personal information about you with government entities, and third parties in connection with corporate transactions such as mergers, acquisitions or divestitures.

-Right to Opt-Out of Sale: You have the right to opt-out of the sale of your personal information or the sharing of your personal information for cross-context behavioral advertising purposes
+- Opt-Out of Sale or Sharing: You have the right to opt-out of the sale of your personal information or the sharing of your personal information for cross-context behavioral advertising purposes

 How to Submit a Request.
 To submit an access request, complete the CCPA Right to Know Request Form or call us at 800.733.3853.
 To submit a correction request, complete the CCPA Right to Correct Request Form or call us at 800.733.3853.
 To submit a deletion request, submit the CCPA Right to Delete Request Form.
-To opt-out of the sale of your personal information to third parties, please visit the Cookie Opt-out Preference Center.
+To opt-out of the sale or sharing of your personal information to third parties, please visit the Cookie Opt-out Preference Center.

-To submit a Shine the Light request or to opt out of Automated Decisionmaking, email us at firstname.lastname@example.org.
+To submit a Shine the Light request or to opt out of Automated Decisionmaking, email us at email@example.com.

 To make a request as an authorized agent on behalf of another individual, complete either the CCPA Individual Requestor Authorized Agent Request Form or the CCPA Legal Entity Requestor Authorized Agent Request Form.